-This year the Faculty is supporting MATLAB as the programming language.
-During your time in Cambridge the University will provide you with a free copy of MATLAB for your computer.
-Alternatively you can use the version of MATLAB that is available on the Managed Cluster Service (MCS) that is available at a number of UIS and institutional sites around the Collegiate University.
+As was the case last year, the Faculty of Mathematics is supporting Matlab for Part II.
+During your time in Cambridge the University will provide you with a free copy of Matlab for your computer.
+Alternatively you can use the version of Matlab that is available on the Managed Cluster Service (MCS) that is available at a number of UIS and institutional sites around the Collegiate University.

-1.4.1 Your copy of MATLAB
+1.4.1 Your copy of Matlab